hazelcast/hazelcast-cpp-client/README.md

 When using C++ client you can have the ownership of raw pointers for the objects you create and return.
 This allows you to keep the objects in your library/application without any need for copy.

-For each container you can use the adapter classes, whose names start with `RawPointer`, to access the raw pointers of the created objects.
-These adapter classes are found in `hazelcast::client::adaptor` namespace and listed below:
+For each container, you can use the adapter classes, whose names start with `RawPointer`, to access the raw pointers of the created objects.
+These adapter classes are found in the `hazelcast::client::adaptor` namespace and listed below:

 - `RawPointerList`
 - `RawPointerQueue`